marcomc/splinter/README.md

+![Splinter Logo](files/splinter_logo.png)

 # Splinter - Ansible Automated macOS Provisioning

-![Splinter Logo](files/splinter_logo.png)

-# What does Splinter do?
+## What does Splinter do?

-Spliter uses a bash script to install the minimum requirements to run Ansible within a dedicated  Pyenv Python environment, then run an Ansible playbook that will run the full provisioning of a macOS system
+Spliter uses a bash script to install the minimum requirements to run Ansible within a dedicated Python environment, then run an Ansible playbook that will run the full provisioning of a macOS system

 __BASH script__:
 * Ask for current user password